Deborah Warman-Freed, MA Integ Psych, UKCP reg, MBACP

 Victoria - £75 per session (50 mins) - including our initial meeting

-I also have some concessionary places, so please feel free to ask me about this.
+I also have a limited number concessionary places in Hove, so please feel free to ask me about this.

 My practice in Hove is located in Livingstone Road, Hove BN3 3WL.
 My therapy room is comfortable and quiet.
 Parking here needs to be paid by phone.
 You can download the app. from www.paybyphone.co.uk or alternatively call 01273 458458.
 Hove station is close (a 5-7 minute walk) and a number of buses run nearby (2, 5, 5A, 5B, 7, 21, 21A, 49, 95A).